The Bankrate promise

 Awareness is the first step in preventing child deaths in hot cars.

-The hardest issue to fight is that this is typically an unintentional crime, one that has devastating consequences.
+The hardest issue to fight is that while this is typically an unintentional crime, its also one that has devastating consequences.
 Understanding how quickly a seemingly harmless situation can turn deadly can help with driver awareness.

 What to do if you see a child in a hot car